 Typically a piano that hasn't been serviced for several years will need a "pitch-raise".
 This is a procedure where the overall tension of the strings is at first roughly raised and then a normal precise tuning is performed.
 It takes slightly longer than a standard piano tuning.

 Additionally, many pianos that have been out of service for several years have typical small issues such as a few sticking keys or bobbing hammers.
-I'll rectify any small mechanical issues you may have and provide a quote for any additional repairs.
+Before I tune, I'll diagnose any mechanical issues you may have and provide a quote for any additional repairs.
 I will also clean the exterior of the piano and can provide interior piano cleaning if so desired.
-This appointment will last approximately 2 to 2.5 hours.
+This appointment will last approximately 2 hours.

 Further services can be estimated on a case-by-case basis, please get in touch.